9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 The quality of those backgrounds is pretty soft but nothing extraordinary.

-Overall, this is just an average, perfect low-budget telephoto zoom lens.
+This is just an average, perfect, low-budget telephoto zoom lens.

 Well, maybe a bit sharper than usual.